 • Purchase of land or easement

-• Regular or on-going operating or maintenance activities
+• Regular or ongoing operating or maintenance activities

 • Training or educational courses

-• Financing charges, loan interest payments, bank fees and related charges
+• Financing charges, loan interest payments, bank fees, and related charges

-• Activities currently receiving funding from other funding sources
+• Activities currently receiving funding from other funding sources (unless otherwise specified)water allo

 • Wells